 - Check which parks and picnic areas are regularly closed when the forecast Fire Danger Rating is Severe, Extreme or Code Red.

-After the fire
+After a fire

-When an area has been affected by fires the reasons for closure may include:
+When an area has been affected by fires, the reasons for closure may include:

 - hazardous trees, limbs and fallen timber